BenzVVV/BZ-useableitems/README.md

 3. add the contents of qb-smallresources-files/config-items to qb-smallresources/config

-4. add the contents of qb-smallresources-files/consumables-items to qb-smallresources/server/consumables

-5. restart your server
+4. restart your server

-6. Enjoy
+5. Enjoy

 **WILL BE UPDATED REGULARLY**
 **FEEL FREE TO MAKE A PR**